wearablebp/wearablebp.github.io/docs/ed.md

 $$\sigma_{\Delta, \epsilon}$$ is the standard deviation of the change in BP estimation errors of the whole dataset

 We can compute confidence intervals and perform hypothesis testing (See Appendix 1 below).
-We also compute $$ED_{min}$$, the estimated minimum ED required to meet the AAMI/ANSI/ISO 81060-2:2019 standards (See Appendix 2 below). $ED_{min}$$ for SBP and DBP were 2.17 and 1.39.
+We also compute $$$ED_{min}$$, the estimated minimum ED required to meet the AAMI/ANSI/ISO 81060-2:2019 standards (See Appendix 2 below). $ED_{min}$$ for SBP and DBP were 2.17 and 1.39.

 Next we report several insights:

-<h3> Distribution of SBP and DBP Explained Deviations: SBP has larger proportion of studies that have higher Explained Deviation. </h3>
+<h2> Distribution of SBP and DBP Explained Deviations: SBP has larger proportion of studies that have higher Explained Deviation. </h2>
 {% include SBP_ED_stats.html %}

 {% include DBP_ED_stats.html %}

-<h3> How DBP Explained Deviation varies with SBP Explained Deviation </h3>
+<h2> How DBP Explained Deviation varies with SBP Explained Deviation </h2>

 We plot the ED of SBP versus ED of DBP for subject split and personalization studies.
 The size of the points are inversely proportional to the marigin of error.
 We delineate in green the minimum ED ($$ED_{min}$$).
 Notice that even though many studies report low error, they have an ED of around 1.